is a Transition Initiative with www.transitionus.org in Marbletown, New York.

 We are part of the Transition movement, now an international movement.
 It began in Totnes, England and spread rapidly throughout the UK soon becoming international. http://www.transitiontowntotnes.org

 We are a group of Marbletown residents, partnering with a group of Rochester residents, imagining a more resilient and self-sustainable community, and working to bring that about.
-We hope that more and more town residents will join us.

 Click on What’s Happening to find out about ongoing projects.

 Our work embraces the future of our town by facilitating a way in which residents can live together harmoniously, supporting each other in community in a self sustaining way.
 We wish to look truly carefully at how we live and develop our resilience together in the face of the challenges ahead.
 We will proceed using local assets, innovating, networking, collaborating, replicating proven strategies, and respecting the deep patterns of nature and diverse cultures in our local culture.
 So much work related to this goal is already being done by many local individuals and groups.
 We hope to create a network of all these individuals and groups that are working for self-sustaining community.
 Together, we wish to raise everyone’s awareness about what each person and group is already doing, we wish to express our gratitude for this work, we wish to support everyone’s efforts in any way we can, and we wish to develop new initiatives.